Srini-5303/JobMatch/README.md

    - Extracted text is populated into the resume textarea

 2. **Agent Initialization**
-   - Creates Zypher context and initializes model provider (Groq preferred, OpenAI fallback)
+   - Creates Zypher context and initializes model provider
+   - Uses LLaMA (Meta's open-source LLM) via Groq inference API for fast, cost-effective analysis
+   - Falls back to OpenAI if Groq API key is not configured
    - Configures streaming support for real-time responses

 3. **Analysis Pipeline**